-Guide to Merit Scholarships
+Guide To Merit Scholarships And Financial Aid

 Scholarships make one of the best funding sources, allowing students to lower costs and graduate with less debt.
 Merit-based assistance provides funding no matter a student's need, making these scholarships accessible to many learners.
 U.S. students receive more than $22 billion in merit-based scholarships each year.
 On average, merit-based scholarships award about $5,000 per student.